 Minimalist fashion means having a minimal amount of clothes in your wardrobe that feel right and bring joy.
 It’s said to be key to a happier and more sustainable life.
 Keep reading to discover how to start your minimalist wardrobe, as well as our favourite brands if you are looking for some initial minimalist staples.

 The perils of fast fashion are well known.
 Widespread water pollution through the use of cheap and toxic dyes, mountains of textile waste, the ubiquitous use of fossil fuel-based materials such as polyester, the pressure on cotton farmers… the list goes on.
 Out of this chaos, a trend is emerging that rejects all that—minimalism.
 It’s time to ask: is a minimalist wardrobe the key to a happier and more sustainable life?

 It’s not just fashion that’s gotten out of hand.
 The ills of fast fashion really just mirror the global thirst for more stuff at cheaper and cheaper prices.
-This is fuelled by advertisers pushing consumerism at every opportunity, which research suggests can increase levels of anxiety and depression i.e. keeping up with the Joneses.
+This is fuelled by advertisers pushing consumerism at every opportunity, which research suggests can increase levels of anxiety—think FOMO and “keeping up with the Joneses”.

 If you are sitting there feeling overwhelmed by the pressure of keeping up with technology, cars, or fashion, and don’t know what to do about it, stay tuned.
 There is a growing trend in opposition to consumerism and fast fashion, which touts benefits such as more time, decreased stress, as well as better financial health and sustainability.
 And the best part is, we can all do something right now that will impact our overall happiness and footprint on the planet.